Ipperwash Crisis: Occupation of the park

 On Labour Day Monday, September 4, 1995, a group of people started a protest in Ipperwash Provincial Park to draw attention to the decades-old land claims.
 After the park closed at 6:00 p.m., protestors cut back a fence and by 7:30 had moved vehicles into the park.
 About thirty-five protestors occupied the park.
 The protestors had been threatening occupation since the spring.
-The original police strategy was to co-occupy the park peacefully with the First Nations.
-But when a protester from the group smashed the window of a police cruiser, the OPP pulled back from the park.

-In anticipation of the move on the park by the Stoney Point First Nations, the OPP had prepared a contingency plan named Project Maple.
+The original police strategy was to co-occupy the park peacefully with the Indigenous people.
+But when a protester smashed the window of a police cruiser, the OPP pulled back from the park.
+In anticipation of the move on the park by more protesters, the OPP had prepared a contingency plan named Project Maple.
 The plan stressed "a peaceful resolution" and called for a team of two negotiators to be on call around the clock.

 Progressive Conservative member of Provincial Parliament (MPP) Marcel Beaubien was in contact with the police the following day, and Beaubien also contacted the office of Premier Harris, in an attempt to put pressure on the government to intervene.

 On September 5, 1995, the premier and several government officials met to discuss the Ipperwash protest.
 The meeting notes concluded that "the province will take steps to remove the occupiers as soon as possible."